Color blindness is the inability to see certain colors in the usual way.

 Your doctor or eye specialist can check your color vision in several ways.
 Testing for color blindness is commonly done during an eye exam.

-Color blindness is a life-long condition.
-Most persons are able to adjust without difficulty or disability.
+Color blindness is a lifelong condition.
+Most people are able to adjust to it without difficulty or disability.

-Those who are colorblind may not be able to get a job that requires color vision.
-For example, a pilot needs to be able to see colors.
+People who are colorblind may not be able to get a job that requires the ability to see colors accurately.
+For example, electricians (color-coded wires), painters, fashion designers (fabrics), and cooks (using the color of meat to tell whether it's done) need to be able to see colors accurately.

 Calling your health care provider